 The top caption reads: GRADUATING CLASS OF 1894, INDIAN INDUSTRIAL SCHOOL, CARLISLE, PA.

-Richard Henry Pratt certifies various matters regarding the music and band departments at the Carlisle Indian School.
+Richard Henry Pratt certifies various matters regarding the staff of the music and band departments at the Carlisle Indian School.

-Richard Henry Pratt recommends James D. Flannery for a Tailor position at the Mount Pleasant Indian School and Clarence Butler for the Assistant Engineer position at the Rosebud Agency boarding school.
+In response to an office reqeust, Richard Henry Pratt recommends James D. Flannery for a tailor position at the Mount Pleasant Indian School and Clarence Butler for the Assistant Engineer position at the Rosebud Agency boarding school.
+He provides some background on Flannery, a musician's, experiences since leaving and returning to Carlisle. …

-Richard Henry Pratt requests to employ James D. Flannery as an Assistant Tailor and encloses correspondence to provide context.
+Richard Henry Pratt requests to employ former student James Flannery as an Assistant Tailor and encloses correspondence to provide context.

 James D. Flannery sends his resignation to the Office of Indian Affairs.
 Richard Henry Pratt comments that he left on the date of his resignation and has not heard from him since but was told that he meant to join the Welsh Brothers' Circus.